-Fried polenta is a traditional side dish popular in Northern Italy made with leftover polenta.
-Crispy outside and creamy inside, it is an easy gluten-free replacement for the pasta to serve with rich meat or vegetable stew or ragu.
-Traditionally, it is often served with cheese and mushrooms.
+Fried polenta is a traditional side dish popular in Northern Italy that is made with leftover polenta.
+Buttery, crispy outside and creamy inside, this pan-fried polenta is an easy, gluten-free, delicious side dish to serve with saucy dishes like ragu, meat, or vegetable stew.
+Traditionally, these polenta fires are served with cheese and mushrooms but can also be a great appetizer with a dipping sauce.

 Jump to:

-Polenta is boiled cornmeal like a warm porridge that Italians like to eat with plenty of melted cheese or serve as a side dish to stews.
+Polenta is boiled cornmeal, like warm porridge, that Italians like to eat with plenty of melted cheese or serve as a side dish to stews.

 Because of its consistency and mild taste, polenta combines well with sauces and melted cheese as it absorbs the flavor and juices.

-When polenta cools down, it solidifies and it is not as easy to warm up.
+When polenta cools down, it solidifies and is not as easy to warm up.

-By cutting polenta into smaller shapes, it is easier to warm up.
+Cutting polenta into smaller shapes makes it easier to warm up.

 While it stays warm and creamy in the center, it forms a nice crispy crust on the outside.

-Polenta cakes can be either fried or baked.
+Polenta slices can be either fried or baked.

 There are 3 different types of polenta in Italy:

-For this recipe, you can use either type of polenta depending on what you want to serve it with.
+You can use either type of polenta, depending on what you want to serve it with.

-Note: I served it with grilled scamorza cheese so I used the Polenta Taragna.
+Note: here I served it with grilled scamorza cheese, so I used the Polenta Taragna

 - Butter and olive oil for frying: I like to mix olive oil and butter as the butter gives the polenta a nice flavor